Alexs2424/andculture-ar-demo-documentation/documentation/developer-machine-setup.md

 ## Overall Setup
 > These steps are not specific to any machine, you will have to do this on Mac or Windows and is the same process.
+1. Before you install Unity, make sure you have [Visual Studio Community](https://visualstudio.microsoft.com/downloads/) installed.
+Visual Studio is much nicer to work in and allows you to have auto-completion and class documentation that is not available when you use VSCode for Unity.
-1. Download the most recent version of [Unity](https://store.unity.com/download?ref=personal).
+2. Download the most recent version of [Unity](https://store.unity.com/download?ref=personal).
     - Choose the free "personal" version of Unity.
 (We don't have a professional plan yet)
-2. When going through the Unity installation process, and the prompt comes up for you to choose Component Installation *be sure* to check ["Vuforia Augmented Reality Support"](https://library.vuforia.com/articles/Training/getting-started-with-vuforia-in-unity.html).
+3. When going through the Unity installation process, and the prompt comes up for you to choose Component Installation *be sure* to check ["Vuforia Augmented Reality Support"](https://library.vuforia.com/articles/Training/getting-started-with-vuforia-in-unity.html).

 ## Windows Setup
 > Includes the steps to get the project up and running on a windows machine.